 Don’t make promises (‘Grandma will be fine’) but reassure them that they are loved and supported.
 Let them know about any plans for what might happen if one of the family gets ill.
 Focus on what you’re doing to stay safe.
 An important way to reassure children and young people is to emphasise the safety precautions that you are taking.
 Children feel empowered when they know what to do to keep safe so explain about the importance of washing their hands.

-It can help to keep to a routine, especially when everything has been disrupted.
+It can help to keep to a routine, especially if other parts of life have been disrupted.
 Structured days with regular mealtimes, school work, breaks, playtime and bedtime can help younger children happy and healthy.
-Help them get some exercise even if they can’t leave the house.
-Help them keep in contact with friends and relatives over the phone or internet.
+Help them get some exercise and keep in contact with friends and relatives, over the phone or internet if restrictions make this necessary.

 At the same time don’t be hard on yourself or set unrealistic goals about what you can do under exceptional circumstances.
 Try to make sure you all get some time apart, and time to relax.
 Where possible, let children and young people make some choices about what they are doing, as this may help give them some sense of control over their lives.